jrs-coding-school/nosql-camp/views/index.md

 - Learn how to run a query using curl and Futon
 - Create design documents and views using map and reduce functions

+> For more information on views see [Finding Your Data with Views](http://guide.couchdb.org/draft/views.html) within the **CouchDB The Definitive Guide**.

 ## When you need more power

 Querying documents with `allDocs()` can only take you so far.
 You are limited to the constraints of your `_id` values.
 You need the ability to define the key and values returned to support different queries on the documents.